Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 ### Full customization

 If the Recoverability Policy is fully customized, then the `DefaultRecoverabilityPolicy` won't be called.
-In such cases it is still possible to use the recoverability high level APIs, for example:
+In this case it is still possible to use the recoverability high level APIs, for example:

 snippet: FullyCustomizedPolicyRecoverabilityConfiguration